kimipooh/ESET-Custom-Installer-for-Mac/README.md

 # Explanation

-## ESET_Setup.app
+## ESET7_Setup.app
 It's very simple apple script.
 It carries out the following behavior.

-1. Copy "esets_remote_install.pkg" and "esets_setup.sh" to "/tmp/" folder with administrator permission.
+1. Copy "installer.pkg" and "PROTECTAgentInstaller.sh" to "/tmp/" folder with administrator permission.
-2. Carry out "esets_remote_install.pkg" including the custom setting (esets_setup.sh) with administrator permission
+2. Carry out "installer.pkg" including the custom setting (PROTECTAgentInstaller.sh) with administrator permission

 If you'd like to change the mounted name of DMG file (default: ESET-Custom-Installer), you open "ESET_Setup.app" using Apple Script Editor (Search "Apple Script" on Spotlight) and edit the name of "ESET-Custom-Installer".